QUICK SUMMARY- COST OF LIVING IN GRANADA, SPAIN

 I typically eat three meals a day.
 Breakfast usually includes coffee, fruit, and yogurt.
 In Granada, lunch is the biggest meal of the day.

 My favorite menu del dia lunch would start with a pisto appetizer.
-Pisto is onion, green pepper, and zucchini cooked in a tomato sauce with a poached egg on top, followed by an over broiled sea bass with potatoes and garlic cooked in olive oil as a main dish.
+Pisto is onion, green pepper, and zucchini cooked in a tomato sauce with a poached egg on top.
+Then, as a main dish, oven-broiled sea bass with potatoes and garlic cooked in olive oil would follow.

 Food Costs